gardenlinux/gardenlinux/ci/README.md

 ### Credential Handling

 The build pipeline can be used with a central server managing configuration and secrets.
 As an alternative all credentials can be read from a Kubernetes secret named "secrets" in the corresponding namespace.
-This secret can will be automatically generated from configuration files.
+This secret will be automatically generated from configuration files.
 The switch between central server and a Kubernetes secret is done by an environment variable named `SECRET_SERVER_ENDPOINT`.
-If it is not set the secrets will be generated.
+If it is not set the secret will be generated and applied.
 At minimum there need to be two secrets: One for uploading the artifacts to an S3-like Object store and one to upload container images to an OCI registry.
 Example files are provided in the folder `ci/cfg`.

-Edit the files cfg/cfg_types.yaml and for each created entry a credential file There is an example provided named 'aws'.
-This file contains the credentials for uploading the built artifacts to an S3 bucket.
+Edit the files cfg/cfg_types.yaml.
+Each top-level entry refers to another file containing the credentials.
+Examples with templates are provided.
+A second entry is for uploading the base-image and to an OCI registry.
+Additional configuration information is found in [cicd.yaml](cicd.yaml)

+For sending notifications by default recipients are read from the CODEOWNERS files.
+Resolving this to email requires access to the Github API which is not possible for external users.
+The behavior can be overriden by setting the variable `only_recipients` in the pipelineRun file.
+If this variable contains a semicolon separated list of email addresses emails are sent only to these recipients.
+CODEWONWERS access is not needed then.
+For configuring an SMTP server a sample file is provided.

 ## Integration Tests (under construction)